MicrosoftDocs/azure-devops-docs/docs/package/symbol/setup.md

 ## Consume symbols

 Visual Studio 2017 version 15.3 Preview 5 and later supports consuming symbols from a Team Services Symbol Server.
-You can select and add Visual Studio Team Services symbol paths to your Visual Studio environment using the Tools->Options->Debugger->Symbols page.
+You can select and add VSTS symbol paths to your Visual Studio environment using the Tools->Options->Debugger->Symbols page.

 ![Add VSTS Symbol Server in VS Debugger](_img/vsdebugger1.jpg)